yanganto/near-staking-knd/docs/run.md

 Create a new file called `kuutamod.nix` next to your `configuration.nix`.
 If your NixOS configuration is managed via a git repository, do not forget to run `git add kuutamod.nix`.

-For testnet, add the following configuration to the `kuutamod.nix` file:
+Add the following configuration to the `kuutamod.nix` file:

 ```nix
 {